Bablake is proud to have an impressive number of local and national partnerships.

 Bablake Chemistry department enters this Cambridge University organised challenge; the competition aims to stretch and challenge students interested in chemistry, and provides an excellent experience for anyone considering taking their studies further.
 Set by an experienced team of teachers and university chemists, it is designed to be accessible to Lower 6th pupils but takes them significantly beyond the syllabus and encourages them to think about science in the way they would at university.

-Coventry University, situated in the heart of the city, was recently named ‘Modern University of the Year 2014 and 2015’ in the Times/Sunday Times league tables.
-We are lucky to be part of their Phoenix Partnership, a programme devised by the University’s outreach and admission department to give a mutually beneficial structure where schools can work together with the University in encouraging pupils to pursue their goals and support their higher education ambitions.
+We are lucky to be part of the Coventry University Phoenix Partnership, a programme devised by the University’s outreach and admission department to give a mutually beneficial structure where schools can work together with the University in encouraging pupils to pursue their goals and support their higher education ambitions.
 Benefits of the Partnership include access to activities at the University, use of the University facilities and library and regular communications about the higher education sector.
-Our EPQ students go to their library each year for an orientation tour, and are issued with reference passes.
-Recently, some of our 5th form attended a specialist computing day, and several Shell and 2nd form girls attended a STEM subject day aimed at encouraging young women into engineering and technology courses.
+The University has also helped with the development of our 'F1 in Schools' team entry in recent years.

 Bablake School has been involved with the D of E programme for 21 years.
 A DofE programme is a real adventure from beginning to end!
 There are programmes at three levels, which when completed, lead to a Bronze, Silver or Gold Duke of Edinburgh's Award.
 The Award is achieved by completing a personal programme of activities in four sections (five for Gold) - Volunteering, Physical, Skills, Expedition and for Gold, a Residential.
 You'll find yourself helping people or the community, getting fitter, developing skills, going on an expedition and taking part in a residential activity.

-The link with the Engineering Education Scheme was first established by Bablake Design Technology in 1994 but since the year 2000 the department has been linked with civil engineering company Arup (through their Solihull office).
+The link with the Engineering Education Scheme was first established by Bablake Design Technology in 1994 and since the department has been linked with civil engineering company Arup (through their Solihull office) and Unipart.
 Arup sponsor an entry fee for CREST awards, a residential workshop and send two engineers to Bablake every week for a teaching session, and Arup have maintained the link for the past 14 years as they recognise that here they deal with reliable and highly motivated pupils.
 Our pupils have also been successful in being offered work experience with Arup after completing the scheme.
 Bablake’s DT link is recognised within the scheme as being one of the most successful, both in terms of getting pupils onto engineering courses at University and also in the length of time we have been linked.

 F1 in Schools is an international competition in which teams of students use CAD/CAM software to collaborate, design, analyse, manufacture, test, and then race miniature compressed air powered balsa wood F1 cars.
 Pupils use ICT to learn about physics, aerodynamics, design, manufacture, branding, graphics, sponsorship, marketing, leadership/teamwork, media skills and financial strategy, and apply them in a practical, imaginative, competitive and exciting way.